-The bodies were found by passersby who called the Libyan Red Crescent and bear shots to the head which indicate that they were executed.
+The bodies were found by passersby, who called the Libyan Red Crescent, and bear shots to the head which indicate that they were executed.
 Libyan sources have confirmed to freesaif.org that the people who were identified were kidnapped earlier by the Blood Relatives (Awlia al-dem) brigade which is allied with Haftar.
-This brigade was founded by the relatives of the victims of Islamist terrorist in Benghazi.
+This brigade was founded by the relatives of the victims of Islamist terrorists in Benghazi.

 Although this is considered a war crime, the criminals are still on the loose and no one has been convicted up to this date.
 This is another example of crimes committed by the armed militias in Libya.